langcog/childesr/cran-comments.md

 New submission

-Possibly mis-spelled words in DESCRIPTION:
-  CHILDES (3:22, 4:38)

 This is a new package.
-CHILDES is not a spelling error.